-She has served on the Governing Board of ICSOM (International Conference of Symphonic and Opera Musicians) and the Executive Board of Local 802 American Federation of Musicians in New York City, and the board of The Field, a nonprofit organization that seeks to disrupt the scarcity mindset for artists and endeavors to empower and elevate artists of all disciplines, backgrounds, and career stages to achieve prosperity.
+She has previously held positions on the Governing Board of ICSOM (International Conference of Symphonic and Opera Musicians) and the Executive Board of New York City’s Local 802 American Federation of Musicians, and the national AFM Steering Committee for Motion Picture Soundtrack negotiations in 2024 and 2026.

 Previous